 Precautions Regarding Wine Consumption

-“Clean” wines may have some health benefits, but of course it’s still best to drink small amounts of wine in moderation.
+“Clean” wines may have some health benefits, but of course it’s still best to drink small amounts of wine in moderation, even organic wine.
 Try not to exceed five to seven glasses per week, and no more than two glasses in one day.
 This is the best way to get the benefits of wine without counteracting them by having too much alcohol.

 Final Thoughts on Organic Wine